We loved Santa Fe pretty much the moment we rolled into town, and I imagine that’s how most people react.

 It’s nothing that you need to spend time on to understand the exhibit (to the extent you can even begin to “understand” it).

 Tip 2: You have the option of buying 3-D glasses with your ticket.
 They enhance the experience a little but aren’t essential by any means.
-If you’re curious you can easily share a pair.
+If you’re curious, you can easily share a pair.

 Explore the historic downtown

 Like most people who visit Santa Fe, we spent a lot of time in the old town.
-The neighborhood is built around Santa Fe Plaza, a small park with chile peppers hanging from its lamp posts, a handful of food vendors and busking musicians.
+The neighborhood is built around Santa Fe Plaza, a small park with chili peppers hanging from its lamp posts, a handful of food vendors and busking musicians.

-walking tour is a good introduction to the old town, which has a treasure trove of history and legends in its walls.
+A walking tour is a good introduction to the old town, which has a treasure trove of history and legends in its walls.

 We took a walking tour with the New Mexico History Museum (look for the covered wagon just off the north side of Santa Fe Plaza, next to the Palace of Governors).